Photographer Terry O’Neill, known for his work in music and film, has died at the age of 81.

 He said: “I was asked to go down to Abbey Road Studios and take a few portraits of this new band.
 I didn’t know how to work with a group, but because I was a musician myself and the youngest on-staff by a decade, I was always the one they’d ask.

 “I took the four young lads outside for better light.
 That portrait ran in the papers the next day and the paper sold out.
-That band became the biggest band in the world – the Beatles.
+That band became the biggest band in the world – the Beatles (opens in new tab).

-O’Neill also captured portraits of other artists including the Rolling Stones, Eric Clapton, Elton John, David Bowie and Queen, and also took photographs of some of the most famous faces in the film world including Audrey Hepburn, Elizabeth Taylor, Michael Caine and Sean Connery.
+O’Neill also captured portraits of other artists including the Rolling Stones (opens in new tab), Eric Clapton (opens in new tab), Elton John (opens in new tab), David Bowie (opens in new tab) and Queen (opens in new tab), and also took photographs of some of the most famous faces in the film world including Audrey Hepburn, Elizabeth Taylor, Michael Caine and Sean Connery.

 Earlier this year, O’Neill was awarded a CBE (Commander Of The British Empire) for his services to photography.